-Julia Creek, a rural town of over 500 people, is 550 km west of Townsville and 250 km east of Mount Isa.
+Julia Creek, a rural town, is 550 km west of Townsville and 250 km east of Mount Isa.

 The Julia Creek watercourse flows north-westerly via the town into the Cloncurry River.
 The naming of the creek is unclear, a popular version being that it was named after a 15 year old actress, Julia Matthews, to whom Robert O'Hara Burke proposed marriage shortly before departure on his ill-fated expedition in 1861.
 (Julia's mother, who was in control of her daughter's financial affairs, thought that Burke was an inadequate match.)
 Burke's connection with the creek is unlikely, as most accounts put the explorer's route at least 50 km west of the junction of the creek and the Cloncurry River.
 Another version is that Julia was the niece of the explorer/pastoralist, Donald McIntyre, who held the Dalgonally pastoral station on Julia Creek.
 McIntyre's brother by adoption, Duncan, formed an exploration depot at Dalgonally in 1865 when starting an expedition to find the remains of Leichhardt.
 The McIntyre version is more plausible, if there was a niece.